koen-vg/pypsa-eur/README.md

 ## Renewable capacity factor time series

 We use the ERA5 dataset over the period to generate renewable capacity factor time series.
+Hydro data is scaled up to 2020 capacity levels (proportionally) and extended for countries that did not exist for time periods between 1980 and 2020.

 ## Implementation details